 Focusing more heavily on the relationship between mass-specific thrust generation and body size, our results diverge slightly from previous estimates.
-Fish (1998) determined that mass-specific thrust and body size have no relationship, but we found that mass-specific thrust increases as body length increases.
-This relationship was significant for normal effort swimming, but was found to be non-significant for maximum effort swimming.
-The large amount of data in or dataset for normal effort swimming relative to maximum effort could explain why the relationship was significant for the former and not the latter.
-We expected that the humpback whale might exhibit a larger mass-specific thrust than our two other study species because of their very large fluke area relative to body size.
-For lift-based oscillatory swimmers, thrust is produced via the combination of lift and drag forces produced by control surfaces such as the flippers and tail flukes (Goldbogen, Fish, and Potvin; 2016).
-Maximum thrust and high propulsive efficiency are typically achieved with a broad, semi-lunate paddle/fluke area that is attached to the body through a constricted peduncle region (Fish, 2004).
-We understand that there are morphological variations in rorquals across scale (Woodward et al. 2006; Kahane-Rapport & Goldbogen, 2018), but there has been minimal work relating fine-scale morphology of the control surfaces to hydrodynamic performance in large whales.
-Interestingly, we found that the scaled fluke length has no effect on thrust production and was very similar for all species.
-We think the humpback whale’s large flukes are being offset by their enlarged flippers and rotund body shape, both of which are adaptations for increased maneuverability at the potential expense of higher thrust generation (Fish, 1999; Weihs, 2002B).
-Overall, our results show that thrust production on a mass-specific basis is greatest in the largest animals and scales in relation to body size and not necessarily appendage size or shape.
+Fish (1998) determined that mass-specific thrust and body size have no relationship.
+Hill (1950) considered that for similar animals, the maximum power generated during a steady effort would increase not directly with the weight (W), but rather with W0.73.
+Therefore it was expected that power output would decrease proportionately with increasing body size.
+We found that mass-specific thrust increases as body length increases (Fig. 4).
+This relationship was significant for routine effort swimming, but was found to be non-significant for swimming just prior to lunge feeding.
+The large amount of data in our dataset for routine effort swimming relative to feeding effort could explain why the relationship was significant for the former and not the latter.
+We expected that the humpback whale might exhibit a larger mass-specific thrust than the other two species in the study, because of their very large fluke area relative to body size and less streamlined body.
+In addition, humpback whales will make tight turning maneuvers using the elongate flippers to catch prey that both increase the drag and energetics of foraging (Fish and Battle, 1995).

+For lift-based oscillatory swimmers, thrust is produced as the forward component of the hydrodynamically-derived lift produced by motion of the tail flukes (Goldbogen et al., 2016).
+Maximum thrust and high propulsive efficiency are typically achieved with a broad, semi-lunate fluke area that is attached to the body through a constricted peduncle region (Fish, 2004).
+There are morphological variations in rorquals across scale (Woodward et al. 2006; Kahane-Rapport & Goldbogen, 2018), but there has been minimal work relating fine-scale morphology of the control surfaces to hydrodynamic performance in large whales.
+Interestingly, we found that the scaled fluke length has no effect on thrust production and was very similar for all species (Fig. 5).
+We believe that the large flukes of the humpback whale are offset by their enlarged flippers and rotund body shape, which are both adaptations for increased maneuverability at the potential expense of higher thrust generation (Fish, 1999; Weihs, 2002B).
+Overall, our results show that thrust production on a mass-specific basis is greatest in the largest animals and scales with body size and not necessarily appendage size or shape.

 Drag coefficient vs. Reynolds number

 In comparison to our tagged animals, Hoerner’s R-100 airship models used for computational analysis did not include control surfaces (flippers or flukes).
-Instead, the approximated environment around the airship was determined using wind tunnel test data (Hoerner 1962; Blevins, 1993).
+Instead, the approximated environment around the airship was determined using wind tunnel test data (Hoerner 1965; Blevins, 1993).
 These modeled values suggest that for a minke whale (~9m), the drag coefficients for fluking should be roughly three times as high than non-fluking and gliding.
-But the difference between these coefficients should increase for larger animals, culminating in a six-fold difference for a blue whale (~22m) (Figure 6).
-(Hope to get more of Jean’s input here)
+But the difference between these coefficients should increase for larger animals, culminating in a six-fold difference for a blue whale (~22m) (Fig. 6).
+(Hope to get more of Jean’s input here) (Lighthill, 1971 indicated this increase as did Fish, 1993, 1998).

 Propulsive efficiency